-At Stanchester Academy our vision is to develop 'ambitious learners who are knowledgeable and literate'.
+At Stanchester Academy part of our vision is to develop ambitious learners.
 This vision has inspired our curriculum and as a result the subjects we offer seek to ensure that every student has access to pathways that open future doors and opportunities.